Henry Paget, 7th Marquess of Anglesey

-Biography
+Background

-Henry Paget was the son of Charles Paget, 6th Marquess of Anglesey and Lady Victoria Manners, the eldest daughter of the 8th Duke of Rutland, and was baptised with George V and Mary of Teck as his godparents.
+Henry Paget was born in London, the son of Charles Paget, 6th Marquess of Anglesey and Lady Victoria Manners, the eldest daughter of the 8th Duke of Rutland, and was baptised with George V and Mary of Teck as his godparents.
 He was the brother of Lady Rose McLaren and the nephew of Lady Diana Cooper.
+He had a twin sister, Katherine.